 ‘I have never subscribed to the belief that there is not much one can do about life but endure whatever it may to do one.
 Neither by nature or nurture do I accept passive resignation in a difficult situation.’
 (38)

 Edith Williams was born in November 1899 in the mining community of Merthyr Tydfil.
 She was the eldest child, and one of eight siblings.
-It is not clear exactly when Edith writes her memoir, but I speculate that it is written in the 1970’s because of her reference to housing in the decade towards the end of her memoir, ‘shortly afterwards, in 1971-73’ (39) Her memoir is untitled, but is split into chapters with relevant headings such as ‘childhood’.
+She writes her memoir around 1983.
+Her memoir is untitled, but is split into chapters with relevant headings such as ‘childhood’.
 Edith cites many influences for her writing including her ‘unusual life, so wide spanning, & interestingly related to recent turning points in our history’ (Introduction)

 Edith was inquisitive and eager to learn from a very young age.
 She expresses her excitement in being one of the first pupils to walk through the doors of the new school in Pantglas.
 ‘I was one of the first pupils to enter its majestic portals’ (2).
 Edith loved her days at school, and ‘bitterly resented the occasions when my mother would keep me at home to look after some of the younger children.’
 (3) This passion for learning and yearning for knowledge is something that followed Edith for the rest of her life.